Asjad321/firstProject/README.md

 ## To run the project
 ng serve -o

-## if you found "could not find module @angular-devkit/build-angular" issue
+## If you found "could not find module @angular-devkit/build-angular" issue, Run following command
-npm install --save-dev @angular-devkit/build-angular npm update
+npm install --save-dev @angular-devkit/build-angular and then npm update